Western romance literature: Sedgwick, Grey and early feminist approaches to the genre

-Though male writers dominated the Western Romance genre during its early iteration, female writers like Catharine Sedgwick had success too.
+Though male writers dominated the Western romance genre during its early iteration, female writers like Catharine Sedgwick had success too.
 Sedgwick is best known for her novel Hope Leslie (1827) and its experimentation with the popular form.
 Sedgwick's novels both adhered to conventions of Romantic literature and the marriage plot yet offered unconventional portrayals of women and American Indians, through a non-racist, lens.

-Western Romance has been popular with female audiences since its inception.
+Western romance has been popular with female audiences since its inception.
 It was written of Zane Grey's Riders of the Purple Sage that “the publisher initially rejected the manuscript because of its harsh treatment of polygamy and the Mormon hierarchy, but the reluctance was over come after an enthusiastic reading by the publisher’s wife”.
-Contrastingly, feminist scholars such as Madelon E. Heatherington have criticised early Western Romance writers such as Owen Wister and Zane Grey for their stereotypical female characters and adherence to a binary between good, pure female characters and bad, unlikeable female characters.
+Contrastingly, feminist scholars such as Madelon E. Heatherington have criticised early Western romance writers such as Owen Wister and Zane Grey for their stereotypical female characters and adherence to a binary between good, pure female characters and bad, unlikeable female characters.

 According to Goble, Zane Grey's heroines tended to differ from the typical portrayal of a love interest in the 20th century, namely lacking the autonomy women of this time were gaining.
 His love interests were largely depicted to be reliant on their hero and morally pure.
 In Riders of the Purple Sage, among many of Grey's other works, the heroine's beauty and virtue contrasts the savage frontier.
 Recurringly throughout his writing, Grey envisioned a delicate ranch woman who, through such virtue, attempted to tame her mannish hero.
 His heroine, Patricia Edgerton of The Deer Stalker (1925) rejected modernity and the ‘New Woman’ in her dress and attitudes, forgoing styles that had become popular at the turn of the century, such as short hair and smoking.
 Critics such as Gobble argue Grey's heroines were thus reflections of the simple, enduring, old world values of the West, rather than reflections of modern women.

 1950s - Contemporary works

-Ranch Romances
+Ranch romances

-The 1950s saw the rise of pulp Western Romances in magazine form known as Ranch Romances or Rangeland Love Stories.
-In keeping with the genre, these magazines generally depicted love stories centring around cowboys and their heroines.
-Ranch Romances remained popular during the Great Depression and continued to be published into the 1970s.
-Though Ranch Romances were predominantly written by men, they were distinct for their heroines known as “your sister”.
+The 1950s saw the rise of pulp Western romances in magazine form known as ranch romances or rangeland love stories.
+In keeping with the genre, these magazines generally depicted love stories centering around cowboys and their heroines.
+Ranch romances remained popular during the Great Depression and continued to be published into the 1970s.
+Though ranch romances were predominantly written by men, they were distinct for their heroines known as “your sister”.
 These women embodied a departure from traditional female roles through their independence and courage while maintaining their femininity.